Golden-mantled tree-kangaroo

-The golden-mantled tree-kangaroo (Dendrolagus pulcherrimus) is a critically endangered, furry, bear-like mammal found only in mountain rain forests on the island of New Guinea (split between Indonesia and Papua New Guinea).
-Like other tree-kangaroos (genus Dendrolagus), it lives in trees and feeds on plant matter.
+The golden-mantled tree-kangaroo (Dendrolagus pulcherrimus), also known as weimang, is a critically endangered, furry, bear-like mammal found only in mountain rain forests on the island of New Guinea (split between Indonesia and Papua New Guinea).
+Like other tree-kangaroos (Dendrolagus), it lives in trees and feeds on plant matter.
 It belongs to the macropod family (Macropodidae) with kangaroos, and carries its young in a pouch like other marsupials.
 The range is restricted to two small mountain areas in the north (the Foja and Torricelli Mountains) and it is threatened by hunting and habitat loss.

 Distribution

 It is native to two locations on the island: the Torricelli Mountains of northwestern Papua New Guinea; and the Foja Mountains of northeastern Papua Province, in Western New Guinea of Indonesia.

 It has been recorded at elevations between 680–1700 m.
 There are fossil records from Vogelkop Peninsula in West Papua and other places.